Phillip85/mydumper/docs/mydumper_usage.rst

 .. option:: --defaults-file

    Use the given option file.
-If the file does not exist or is otherwise inaccessible, no failure occurs
+If the file does not exist or is otherwise inaccessible, no failure occursmay

+   Its possible to authenticate via --defaults-file.
+   A section [mydumper] or [client] is needed for authentication

+   [mydumper]
+   user=
+   password=

 .. option:: --host, -h